dusk-network/docs-public/src/content/docs/developer/integrations/wallet-core.md

 ```
 And we should get 200 request for everything.

-The wallet-cli library is an example of how to do these operations, refer to it until more fuller documentation is online.
+The rusk-wallet library is an example of how to do these operations, refer to it until more fuller documentation is online.